 The Amber Palace in Jaipur is located on a hill overlooking Jaipur.
 It was the capital of the Kuchwaha Rajputs from 1037 to 1728.
 You can take an elephant ride up to the palace.
 It has beautiful gardens, lots of carved marble and inlay work.

 Another imposing site in Jaipur is the Jantar Mantar.
 Built in 1726 by Jai Singh II, it has dozens of astronomical instruments (called yantars).
 They are build of masonry, marble, and brass.
 The largest is a huge sundial.
 The gnomon (or shadow casting) part is a staircase 30 m (100 ft) high.
 This is the largest sundial on earth.
 Other instruments come in pairs that complement each other.
 Where one of the instruments in a pair has a marble surface, the other is open, and vice versa.
 This allows you to walk into the instrument in the open areas and look at the shadow on the marble parts and determine where the shadow is with respect to the markings.
 The shadow is always on the marble surface on one of the instruments of a pair.
 Most of the markings had astrological purpose, not astronomical.
-Jantar Mantar is a UNESCO World Heritage Site.
+The Jantar Mantar, Jaipur is a UNESCO World Heritage Site.

 The palace in Fatehpur Sikri, not far from Agra, was built by the Mughal Emperor Akbar between 1571 and 1585.
 He had planned this city as his capital but shortage of water compelled him to abandon the city.
 Within 20 years, the capital of Mughals was moved to Lahore.
 Fatehpur Sikri has sensational sandstone carvings.
 Fatehpur Sikri is a UNESCO World Heritage Site.
-Jaipur City is a UNESCO World Heritage Site.
+Jaipur City, Rajasthan is a UNESCO World Heritage Site.

 The Red Fort in Agra is a massive red sandstone structure.
 The Red Fort in Agra is a UNESCO World Heritage Site.
 It was built principally as a military establishment by Akbar in 1565.
 It was partially converted into a palace during Shah Jahan's time.
 The emperor Aurangzeb deposed his father Shah Jahan and imprisoned him in the Agra Fort, from where he gazed across at the Taj Mahal, which he had built for his beloved wife.
 Shah Jahan is believed to have died in the Musamman Burj, a tower in Agra Fort with a beautiful marble balcony, which offers a scenic view of the Taj Mahal.